lsst-ts/observatory-ops-docs/Observing-Interface-Setup/observing-environment-package-management.rst

 ..
 Do not include actions in this section.
 Any action by the user should be included at the beginning of the Procedure section below.
 For example: Do not include "Notify specified SLACK channel.
 Confirmation is not required."
 Instead, include this statement as the first step of the procedure, and include "Notification to specified SLACK channel." in the Prerequisites section.
 ..
 If there is a different procedure that is critical before execution, carefully consider if it should be linked within this section or as part of the Procedure section below (or both).

-- You must have write access to the deploy branch
+- You must have sudo privileges to run the appropriate scripts.

 .. _Update-Notebook-Environment-in-Nublado-Post-Conditions: